Optimized Architectures for Kolmogorov-Arnold Networks: Optimizing KAN architectures

 \section{Optimizing KAN architectures}

-To optimize the architecture of a KAN, we introduce an overprovisioned architecture (Sec.~\ref{subsec:background:densenet-forward-connections}) along with a sparsification mechanism (Sec.~\ref{subsec:background:diff-l0-sparse}).
+To optimize the architecture of a KAN, we introduce an overprovisioned, deeply supervised architecture (Secs.~\ref{subsec:background:densenet-forward-connections} and \ref{subsec:background:multi-exit-networks}) along with a sparsification mechanism (Sec.~\ref{subsec:background:diff-l0-sparse}).
 A principled loss function based on minimum description length allows for optimization.